twsswt/theatre_ag/README.md

             self.scrub()
             self.rinse()

-This workflow can be directly allocated to a TaskQueueActor.
-The allocate_task method accepts a workflow instance and an entry point, which should be a instance method reference on the same workflow instance.
+An instance of this workflow can be directly allocated to a TaskQueueActor.
+The allocate_task method accepts a workflow entry point.

     hands = Hands()
-    wash = Wash(hands)
+    wash_workflow = WashWorkflow(hands)
-    actor.allocate_task(hands, wash.wash)
+    actor.allocate_task(wash_workflow.wash)

 However, if you are dealing with an episode involving a large number of actors, it may be more convenient to specify directions to a cast for the episode: